 Special Ditch.
 A standard ditch has a consistent depth so the bottom of ditch elevations run parallel the edge of the shoulder.
 The bottom of ditch elevations of special ditches are defined by a profile to control the ditch elevations and can be manipulated by the design to provide a desired result.

 Spot Elevation.
 A set of X, Y, Z coordinates representing a point on the terrain model surface.
 There is no implied relationship between spot elevation points.

-SS4 Power GEOPAK.
+SS4 or SS10 Power GEOPAK.
 Power GEOPAK is a suite of software that includes MicroStation drafting software and GeoPak civil design tools.
-SS4 (Select Series 4) is the version required for use on MoDOT work.
+SS4 (Select Series 4) or SS10 are the versions required for use on MoDOT work.

 State Plane Coordinate System.
 One of 124 geographic coordinate systems designed for specific regions of the United States.
 They rely on a simple x,y coordinate system to specify locations rather than latitude and longitude to allow the use of "plane surveying" methods.
 Also, the system is highly accurate within each zone.
 Missouri has three state plane zones: East, Central and West.
 Control surveying is typically performed in the state plane coordinate system.
 Design and construction work is not performed in the state plane coodinate system but in the modified state plane coordinate system that is project specific.
 A project specific grid to ground projection factor is used to convert State Plane coordinates to Modified State Plane ground coordinates.